2023 Sustainable Development Report

 The heyday of European imperialism began at the same time as industrialization.
 Our main cocoa-growing regions today are all located in former European colonies.
 This part of history continues to have an impact today.
 It is important to the Chocolate Museum to show these historical connections.

-As a museum that is committed not only to the history but also to the future of cocoa and chocolate, the topic of sustainability was and is of central importance.
-We see ourselves as multipliers for imparting knowledge about sustainable development and see it as our responsibility to actively contribute to overcoming global challenges such as climate change.
+As a museum committed not only to the history but also to the future of cocoa and chocolate, the issue of sustainability has always been—and remains—of central importance.
+We see ourselves as advocates for sharing knowledge about sustainable development and consider it our responsibility to actively contribute to addressing global challenges such as climate change.

-In 2023, we once again achieved our goal of climate neutrality.
-We achieved this through a combination of emission reduction measures and offsetting unavoidable emissions through carbon sequestration projects.
-Together with our partner Plant-for-the-Planet, we fully offset our emissions by purchasing emission reduction certificates (Gold Standard).
-Additional tree planting in Mexico complements these measures (5 trees per tonne of CO₂).
-Supported by our guests, who have planted a large number of trees at our "Climate Chocolate Tree" donation machine, we are making a positive contribution to reducing our CO₂ emissions beyond offsetting.
+For the year 2023, we have quantified the greenhouse gas emissions from our museum operations and significantly reduced them through mitigation measures.
+Unavoidable residual emissions were offset through certified climate protection projects.
+Together with our partner Plant-for-the-Planet, we offset remaining, currently unavoidable emissions by purchasing emission reduction certificates (Gold Standard).
+Additional tree plantings in Mexico complement these measures (5 trees per metric ton of CO₂), supported by our guests, who have planted a large number of trees through our “Climate Chocolate Tree” donation machine.

-By the end of 2023, over 50,000 trees will have been planted thanks to our commitment and the support of our visitors, helping to reduce CO₂ levels in the atmosphere while protecting the habitats of endangered animal and plant species.
+By the end of 2023, thanks to our commitment and the support of our visitors, over 50,000 trees had been planted, which are intended to contribute to long-term carbon sequestration while also providing habitat for endangered animal and plant species.

 In addition, in collaboration with various organizations and NGOs, we have supported numerous projects that raise awareness of sustainability and improve the living conditions of people in cocoa-growing regions.

 Climate change remains one of the greatest global challenges of our time.
-Protecting the climate is also a key task for the Chocolate Museum.
+Protecting the climate is also a key priority for the Chocolate Museum.
 We have therefore set ourselves the goal of making all our activities climate-neutral.
-As it is not yet possible to avoid all CO₂ emissions, we rely on a combination of emission reduction and offsetting.
+Since it is not yet possible to avoid all CO₂ emissions, we are relying on a combination of emission reduction and offsetting.

-With the supply of local heating, a technology is already being used that will enable climate-neutral heating in the future.
-We expect our supplier to provide climate-neutral heat by 2035.
-The heat is already being generated by a highly energy-efficient combined heat and power plant.
+By using district heating, we are already employing a technology that enables a heat supply with lower greenhouse gas emissions.
+We expect our utility provider to deliver climate-neutral heat by 2035.
+Even today, heat is generated via a highly energy-efficient combined heat and power plant.

-In 2023, we started planning and implementing a comprehensive renewal and expansion of the ventilation and air conditioning technology for the entire exhibition.
-The addition of intelligent control technology ensures that the indoor air is adapted to the visitor flows.
+In 2023, we began planning and implementing a comprehensive renovation and upgrade of the ventilation and air conditioning systems for the entire exhibition.
+The addition of smart control technology ensures that indoor air quality is adjusted to visitor traffic.

-In addition, all glass surfaces will be fitted with highly effective thermal insulation film to significantly reduce the heat input in the summer months and thus the energy required for cooling.
-The aim of these measures is to further reduce our energy consumption in order to make a contribution to achieving our sustainability goals as far as possible.
+In addition, all glass surfaces will be fitted with highly effective thermal insulation films to significantly reduce heat gain during the summer months and, consequently, the energy required for cooling.
+The goal of these measures is to further reduce our energy consumption so that we can contribute, to the best of our ability, to achieving sustainability goals.

-The inventory of emissions required for offsetting was carried out in accordance with the recognized principles of the Greenhouse Gas Protocol (GGP).
-To this end, all relevant greenhouse gas emissions in the chocolate museum's value chain were analyzed and converted into CO2-equivalents using recognized factors (German Environment Agency, DEFRA UK).
-All emissions from Scopes 1 and 2 as well as parts of Scope 3 were taken into account.
-In particular, the chocolate produced in the Chocolate Museum for our visitors was recorded in full and made climate-neutral.
+The emissions inventory required for offsetting was conducted in accordance with the recognized principles of the Greenhouse Gas Protocol (GGP).
+To this end, all relevant greenhouse gas emissions within the Chocolate Museum’s value chain were analyzed and converted into CO2 equivalents using recognized factors (Federal Environment Agency, DEFRA—UK).
+This process took into account all Scope 1 and 2 emissions, as well as portions of Scope 3.
+In particular, the chocolate produced at the Chocolate Museum for our visitors was fully accounted for, and its remaining emissions were offset.

-These emissions originate from emission sources within a company (consumption of oil, natural gas, coal, etc. for heating buildings, operation of the vehicle fleet, emissions from refrigerants).
+These emissions originate from sources within an organization (consumption of petroleum, natural gas, coal, etc., for heating buildings, operating the vehicle fleet, and emissions from refrigerants).

 Scope 2 (indirect emissions)

-These emissions arise from the generation of energy that is sourced externally (energy purchased from external energy supply companies, e.g. all electricity purchased).
+These emissions result from the generation of energy sourced from outside the organization (purchase of energy from external energy suppliers, e.g., all electricity purchased).

 Scope 3 (other indirect emissions)

-These are all other emissions caused by a company's business activities (employees traveling to and from work, business trips, events and consumption of auxiliary materials).
+These are all other emissions caused by a company’s business activities (employees’ commutes to and from work, business travel, events, and the consumption of auxiliary materials).

 Education for sustainable development (ESD)